apache/inlong/README.md

 ## Deploy and Start

 ### Deploy TubeMQ Standalone
-Standalone mode starts zookeeper/master/broker services in one docker container：
+Standalone mode starts zookeeper/master/broker services in one docker container:
 ```
 docker run -p 8080:8080 -p 8000:8000 -p 8123:8123 --name tubemq -d apachetubemq/tubemq-all:latest
 ```
-Afater container is running, you can access ` http://127.0.0.1:8080`, and reference to next `Quick Start` chapter for experience.
+After container is running, you can access ` http://127.0.0.1:8080`, and reference to next `Quick Start` chapter for experience.

-**Tips**：Standalone Mode is only available for development and experience, it's not designed for production environment.
+**Tips**: Standalone Mode is only available for development and experience, it's not designed for production environment.

 ### Deploy TubeMQ Cluster